Optimal Complexity and Certification of Bregman First-Order Methods: Introduction

-The first-order black-box model, developed initially in the works of Nemirovskii \cite{Nemirovski1983} and later Nesterov \cite{Nesterov2004} has allowed to prove optimal complexity for several classes of problems in first-order optimization \cite{Drori2017}.
-The very related work of Guzman and Nemirovskii~\cite{Guzman2015} studies lower bounds of first-order methods for smooth convex minimization (with a particular focus on smoothness being measured $l_p$-norms).
-The smoothing technique we use in the sequel is reminiscent of their technique.
-To the best of our knowledge, it does not contain the lower bound obtained in the sequel as a particular case.
+\paragraph{Black-box model and lower complexity bounds.} The first-order black-box model, developed initially in the works of Nemirovskii \cite{Nemirovski1983} and later Nesterov \cite{Nesterov2004} has allowed to prove optimal complexity for several classes of problems in first-order optimization \cite{Drori2017}.
+These results usually rely on well-chosen \textit{worst-case functions} whose structure makes them difficult to minimize for all methods within a given class.
+Our worst-case instances are obtained from pointwise maxima of affine functions, reminiscent of lower bounds for nonsmooth convex minimization \cite{Nemirovski1983,Woodworth}.
+Our construction then involves smoothing those piecewise affine functions, making them differentiable.
+This technique is also used in the very related work of Guzman and Nemirovskii~\cite{Guzman2015}, which studies lower bounds for minimization of convex functions that are smooth with respect to $\ell_p$ norms.
+To the best of our knowledge, the lower bound obtained in the sequel is not a particular case of those in~\cite{Guzman2015}, as smoothness with respect to a certain norm is different from relative smoothness with respect to the same (squared) norm, beyond the $\ell_2$-norm.